Things To Do After A Car Accident: Seeking Medical Attention

 As much as they are there to help, insurance companies want to protect their money.
 If you wait too long to see a medical professional, it looks suspicious as there are always drivers and car accident victims who try and take advantage of the claims system.

-A defense attorney will be the first to use it against you if you waited too long to see a doctor for your injuries.
+A defense lawyer will be the first to use it against you if you waited too long to see a doctor for your injuries.

 Remember that as important it is to seek medical attention the very first time, it’s just as important to be consistent and continue to attend follow-up appointments and adhere to your doctor’s treatment plan.